Jason Heyward Player Props: Dodgers vs. Pirates

 Jason Heyward At The Plate

-- He has gone deep in 12.3% of his games this year, and 4% of his trips to the dish.
+- He has homered in 12.1% of his games this year, and 3.9% of his trips to the plate.

-- Heyward has had an RBI in 14 games this year (21.5%), including five multi-RBI outings (7.7%).
-He has also driven in three or more of his team's runs in two contests.
+- Heyward has had at least one RBI in 22.7% of his games this year (15 of 66), with more than one RBI five times (7.6%).
+He has also been responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.